TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 <div class="lesson-content__panel" markdown="1">

 1. Read [MDN's article on web fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) and do the exercises.
-1. Read [Font Best Practices](https://web.dev/articles/font-best-practices) to understand some of the performance considerations of imported fonts and how to mitigate issues with them.
+1. Read [web.dev's article on best practices for fonts](https://web.dev/articles/font-best-practices) to understand some of the performance considerations of imported fonts and how to mitigate issues with them.
-1. Read [web.dev Typography](https://web.dev/learn/design/typography) to understand some important considerations for developers with typography.
+1. Read [web.dev's article on typography](https://web.dev/learn/design/typography) to understand some important considerations for developers with typography.

 </div>